rili-saas/website/README.md

 hello! 👋 we are the <strong style='font-size:18px'>RiLi SaaS (softwAre as a solutiOn)</strong>.

-Lean Startup, Data focus, Agile Culture, Culture of automation, Problem solving, Technical leadership.
+Lean Startup, Data focus, Agile Culture, Culture of automation.

 ### our Experience
 - Development and testing of smart contracts